 D-Mannose can help you to reduce the number of E. coli bacteria in a safe, natural way almost without any side effects.
 E. coli binds to the molecules of D-Mannose and could be easily washed away with urine.

 Check out this review of D-Mannose supplements.

-NAC is one the most important supplements in fighting chronic infections.
+NAC is one of the most important supplements in fighting chronic infections.
 For several years now NAC supplements have been investigated for their effectiveness both in inhibiting biofilm formation and in destroying developed biofilms.

 As per the article titled “N-acetylcysteine as a powerful molecule to destroy bacterial biofilms.
 A systematic review“: “Biofilm is a sophisticated network of pathogens living within protective extracellular polymeric substances.
 Bacterial resistance and survival are greatly augmented in biofilm, so that both chemical (antibiotics, disinfectants) and biological (viruses, protists) antimicrobial agents may be ineffective to eradicate them entirely.
 For this reason, new pharmacological approaches are desirable, in order to prevent biofilm formation, eradicate mature pre-formed biofilms and increase the permeability of antibiotics, so overcoming the resistance phenomenon.”